dhellmann/pymotw-3/source/porting_notes.rst

 References
 ==========

-The notes in this section are based on the "What's New" documents prepared by the Python development team and release manager for each release.
+The notes in this section are based on the *What's New* documents prepared by the Python development team and release manager for each release.